 - Don’t let the elderly dogs, puppies, and dogs with health conditions outside during harsh winter nights.
 Their bodies may not produce sufficient heat in order to keep them warm.

-- Even if he loves playing in the snow, bring your dog inside your home from time to time so he can warm-up.
+- Even if he loves playing in the snow, bring your dog inside your home from time to time so he can warm up.

 - Keep your dog hydrated during winter too.
 If you’re letting your dog outside for a couple of hours, he should have a heated water bowl.
 He needs to drink water during his stay outside too.

 - More food during winter for working and active dogs.
-Add more food to your dog diet if you’re spending lots of hours outside running and playing in the snow with him.
+Add more food to your dog’s diet if you’re spending lots of hours outside running and playing in the snow with him.
 If you’re skipping walks during winter, then you shouldn’t increase his food portion.
 I wrote more about a proper diet or feeding schedule here.

 - Do you live in a zone where the level of pollution is high or in a city where they use salt or chemical deicers?
 Then you shouldn’t let your dog eat the snow because of the risk of ingesting chemicals or salt.

 - Avoid walking your dog on the roads where chemicals and salt have been used.
 If you have no other option then you could get him used to wear boots or wash his feet after you came back from the walk.
 You can clean your buddy’s paws with a warm washcloth too.
-Doing so, your dog will not lick and ingest salt or chemical deicers.
+By doing so, your dog will not lick and ingest salt or chemical deicers.
 On the market, there are pet-friendly ice melters, but unfortunately, it’s not used often in the city area.
 It is a bit more expensive, but it doesn’t affect your dog.
 You can use pet-safe ice melter in your garden, or where your dog can play outside.
 Also, boots can prevent the formation of little ice balls between the paw pads.

 - Your dog doesn’t want to wear boots during walks?
 Use a spray or a cream that protects your husky’s paws.
 Wipe your dog’s paws when you arrive home to remove any remaining street salt.